apache/camel-website/content/blog/Camel3-Whatsnew/index.md

 We will later introduce and work on a client-side facing reactive API after we have jumped to Java 11 as minimum version (then we can support Java 9 flowable API).

-Camel already have integration with reactive frameworks such as Vert.X, RxJava and Reactor Core in the dedicated Camel components.
+Camel already has integrations with reactive frameworks such as Vert.X, RxJava and Reactor Core in the dedicated Camel components.

 ### 8) Camel Main